 - someone with a great project idea for an improvement in Drupal that would be perfect for a student to work on over the summer

 - a Drupal evangelist who wants to help grow the community by actively engaging students

 …then there's something for you in Summer of Code!
 Read on to find out more.

 If you have enthusiasm the drive to work on something great, now is the time for you to get started!
-Subscribe to the developer mailing list, look over the developer's guide and API reference, catch up on the lessons at the Drupal Dojo, find a Drupal event near you to get to know Drupal's amazing community, and take on a few bite-sized tasks in the Novice Issue Queue.
+Subscribe to the Google Summer of Code group, look over the developer's guide and API reference, stop by Core Office hours and take on some new contributor tasks, find a Drupal event near you to get to know Drupal's amazing community, and take on a few bite-sized tasks in the Novice Issue Queue.

 We have already started accepting applications.
 For more tips, students should check out the Student Template Page.

 Please sign up to be a mentor if you have either experience with Drupal development or expertise in a particular area of interest (for example, newspapers, education…) and have some free time from now until the end of August.

 To become a mentor, join the Drupal SoC-2012 group and the sign up on Google's SoC mentor web app (now known as Melange).
 Please describe who you are, what your level of Drupal experience is, and your motivation for being a mentor.
 Your application will be reviewed by SoC admins (Chx, SumitK).